Swara

 -Fix these first

-• Reduce clicks to case notes
+• Better navigation to case notes

 Major Projects — High Impact, High Effort